htc4/MeriH/README.md

 ### Description
 This page has the name of my website, the logo at the top, because it is a cake website, there is a picture of my page at the back of the name.
-At the top I have 3 buttons - Login, About Us and Our Cakes - that take you to other pages that I'll talk about soon.
+At the top I have 3 buttons - Log In, About Us and Our Cakes - that take you to other pages that I'll talk about soon.
-In the lower part, I have an order button, clicking on which will open another window.
+In the lower part, I have an order button.

 ## Log In page
 ![page 2](https://github.com/htc4/MeriH/assets/159127762/16ca27fa-edf2-4a3d-bdee-25561d1c27b1)

 ### Description
-Entering the log in page, a window opens, where, in one part,there is a picture of a cake, and in the other part, there are windows for registration․
+Entering the Log In page, a window opens, where, in one part,there is a picture of a cake, and in the other part, there are windows for registration․

 ##Store page